Woman dies after being pushed onto NYC subway tracks

-NEW YORK (AP) — A woman was struck to death by a subway train Saturday after being pushed onto the tracks as the train arrived at the Times Square station, police said.
+A woman was struck to death by the subway on Saturday after being pushed onto the tracks as the train arrived at the Times Square station, police said.

 The incident comes just over a week after the mayor and governor announced plans to increase subway policing and attention to the homeless wandering New York City streets and trains.